-Child Protection Company Music Education Specific Safeguarding training is undertaken by all staff which is refreshed and/or updated every 2 years.
+Level 1 Safeguarding training is undertaken by staff every 12 months.
 Other post-specific training is undertaken as required.

 Reviewing the Policy and Procedure

 This policy and procedure will be reviewed every year, this will include checking telephone numbers, accuracy of personnel details, and any updates required by a change in local or national policy.